MKwang24/Data-Structures-and-Computation-Complexity/README.md

+This project is under supervised by Professor Scott Sanner from the University of Toronto.

 Q1.
 Given two sorted lists of Integers as input, write a method that produces a sorted list of Integers as output that represents the union of the two input lists.
 If the size of the two input lists are respectively a and b, the running time and space required by the algorithm should both be O(a + b).
 MERGE SORT

 Q2.
 Given an unordered list of Doubles as input, produce a sorted list of the top-k Doubles as output.
 Use a Min Heap ("Min" is not a typo -- figure out why) to maintain the top-k results of n doubles in O(n log k) time and O(k) space (not counting the space for the input array of n numbers).
 HARDEST